| If you want to build a soap box derby car,

-I hope your dad will help you with it rather than doing all the work himself.
-That
+box derby car, I hope your dad will help you with it rather than doing all the work

-same wish applies to the school projects to make something to share at school.
+himself.
+That same wish applies to the school projects to make something to share at

-things 'less than perfect' and know that "I did that...with some help from Mom or
+have a few things 'less than perfect' and know that "I did that...with some help from

-Dad".
-If you want to play sports in little
+If you want to play sports in little league (baseball,

-league (baseball, soccer, pee-wee football, etal) I hope you will have a coach that is
+soccer, pee-wee football, etal) I hope you will have a coach that is more interested in

-more interested in letting every kid have some time on the field than he/she is in winning
+letting every kid have some time on the field than he/she is in winning the game.

-the game.
-And I pray that your parent will find any and every way possible to be
+And I pray that your parent will find any and every way possible to be upbeat and positive

-at you or screams criticism at you from the sidelines or in the car after you leave the
+screams criticism at you from the sidelines or in the car after you leave the field, may

-field, may that parent break a leg and be confined to bed so that he/she cannot attend
+that parent break a leg and be confined to bed so that he/she cannot attend your games for

 I hope you have parents that realize that "being